Does a Christian have to attend every service a church has?

 Should a church participate in fund-raising?

-Answer: First, we must define what we mean by “church fund-raising.”
-The Bible is clear that the giving of “offerings” is commanded and blessed by God.
-God loves a “cheerful giver”—one who gives abundantly out of a heart of love for God (2 Corinthians 2:8-9).
-Paul provides instruction and a great deal of discussion about giving in 2 Corinthians 8-9.
-He also shows great appreciation to those who gave to him at various times to enable him to continue his ministry (Philippians 4:14-20).
+Answer: First, we must define what we mean by “church fund-raising” because the Bible is clear that the giving of “offerings” is commanded and blessed by God.
+God loves a “cheerful giver”— one who gives abundantly out of a heart of love for God (2 Corinthians 2:8-9).
+Paul provides instruction and a great deal of discussion about giving in 2 Corinthians 8-9, and he also shows great appreciation to those who gave to him at various times to enable him to continue his ministry (Philippians 4:14-20).
 You also find records of generous giving in the early church (Acts 4:32-37).
 Church fund-raising, then, is something other than the normal giving of a congregation toward the work of the Lord.

 Answer: The difference between “open” and “closed” communion hinges on a church’s view of the purpose of communion and the authority of the church.
 The Church of the Apostles practices “open” communion as we invite all professed believers in Christ to join in observing the ordinance.